KhaledPakizeh/Speedy-Convolve-/README.md

 # Speedy-Convolve:
 Created a 1D convolution pipeline that received data through a DRAM and stored output data to an output DRAM.
-The input data was passed through a pipline which in this case was used for a convlution process.
+The input data was passed through a pipline which in this case was used for a convolution  process.

 ## Hardware:
 [Zed-board system on chip (SoC)](http://zedboard.org/support/documentation/1521)